yoni1/mspzap/README.md

   --move PATH  Move the files to the specified directory (admin required).
 ```

-To use `--zap` and `--move` you will need to run the script as an administrator.

 ### Disclaimer

 This utility is provided without warranty of any kind.
 Use at your own risk.